flowbased/fbp-diff/doc/braindump.md

 # Basics

-Should be able to be used as library, including in Flowhub Should be usable on command-line, both interactively and in scripts
+* Should be able to be used as library, including in Flowhub.
+* Should be usable on command-line, both interactively and in scripts.

 # Desired information

-Things that can change: nodes, connections, IIPs, inports, outports Also meta-data about each of these, plus graph metadata.
+Things that can change: nodes, connections, IIPs, inports, outports.
+Also meta-data about each of these, plus graph metadata.

 Basic usage